 Racism Where someone treats another person differently because their skin colour is not the same as theirs.
 Discrimination The unjust or prejudicial treatment of different categories of people, especially on the grounds of race, age, sex, or disability.
 Emancipation To free from restraint, control, or the power of another especially to free from bondage.
-Suffrage The right to vote in political elections. nd ustrial Revolution The Industrial Revolution was a period of major development and innovation that took place during the late 1700s and early 1800s.
+Suffrage The right to vote in political elections.
+Industrial Revolution The Industrial Revolution was a period of major development and innovation that took place during the late 1700s and early 1800s.
 It was the transition to new manufacturing processes.
 Climate Emergency A situation in which urgent action is required to reduce or halt climate change and avoid potentially irreversible environmental damage resulting from it.
 Et hnicit y Belonging to a social group that has a common national or cultural tradition.
-Speaker The voice in a poem.
+Speaker Sometimes a poem isn't about the poet; a speaker is used instead.
 Stanza A group of lines in a poem.
 Enjambment Where a complete sentence runs on over more than one line of poetry.
 Capitalism An economic system where the country's trade and profit is privately owned by the wealthy few.
 Child labour The employment of children in an industry or business, especially when illegal or considered exploitative.
 Simile Where you make a comparison using the words, 'like' or 'as'.
-Metaphor where you make a direct comparison between two things.
+'Her hair was as golden as the sun.'
+Metaphor where you make a comparison without using the words 'like' or 'as'.
+'Her hair was a golden sun.'